ATTR Cardiac Amyloidosis: The Hidden Heart Disease

 The breakthrough in ATTR cardiac amyloidosis diagnosis came with the development of nuclear medicine bone scans using technetium-labeled tracers.
 These scans, originally developed to image bones, unexpectedly proved capable of detecting transthyretin amyloid deposits in the heart.
 The tracer binds to the amyloid fibrils, creating a distinctive pattern of cardiac uptake that can be graded on a scale from 0 to 3.

-For patients with confirmed ATTR cardiac amyloidosis, genetic testing becomes important to distinguish between the wild-type and hereditary forms.
+For patients with confirmed ATTR cardiac amyloidosis, I recommend genetic testing to distinguish between the wild-type and hereditary forms.
 This testing involves sequencing the transthyretin gene to look for disease-causing mutations.
-The results have important implications for the patient and their family members, as hereditary forms may require family screening and genetic counseling.
+The results have important implications for my patients and their family members, as hereditary forms may require family screening and genetic counseling.

 In some cases, tissue biopsy may still be necessary to confirm the diagnosis.
 The subcutaneous fat pad biopsy represents a relatively simple procedure that can detect amyloid deposits in about 70-80% of patients with systemic amyloidosis.
 If positive, special stains can determine the type of amyloid protein.
 Heart biopsy, while definitive, is rarely necessary given the accuracy of noninvasive diagnostic methods.